The Leftover Woman by Jean Kwok (HarperCollins)

 Rosarita by Anita Desai (Scribner)

 Our mothers are the ones who first teach us about secrets.
 They’re the ones who tell us the truth about Santa and the Tooth Fairy after hiding that from us during our earliest years.
-They slowly divulge other hidden stories as we get older, but it’s only after they die that we realize they’ve concealed the biggest secret of all from us, one we’ll never know, Who were our mothers in the years before we were born to them?
+They slowly divulge other hidden stories as we get older, but it’s only after they die that we realize they’ve concealed the biggest secret of all, one we’ll never know.
+Who were our mothers in the years before we were born to them?

 The narrator of Rosarita is certain she knows all there is to know about her mother and none of it is particularly interesting.
 Then she goes off from her home in India to San Miguel in Mexico, a place she’d never heard of before until she goes there to study Spanish.
 While sitting on a park, she’s accosted by a stranger who greets her effusively, saying she once was good friends with the narrator’s mother.
 “Rosarita,” she calls her vanished friend although the narrator assures her that her mother was Sarita.
 “Did I not say?” the stranger insists, and is delighted to learn that the narrator is named Bonita.
 “She would of course have given you a name she heard here,” the woman claims, while Bonita insists her name is similar to others given to girls in India.